Ken Selby: Early life

-Selby was born on May 12, 1936, in Milburn, Oklahoma to "Depression-era parents."
+Selby was born on May 12, 1936, in Milburn, Oklahoma, to "Depression-era parents".
 His mother was a schoolteacher while his father worked in an oil field.
-Selby attended the school his mother taught at, which at the time was a "two teacher" school where Selby's mother had to each grades 1 through 12.
+Selby attended the school his mother taught at, which at the time was a "two teacher" school where Selby's mother taught grades 1 through 12.

 His family moved to Durant when he was 13.
 During this time he worked in a country store as a meat market trainee before attaining status as an assistant butcher.
 His family would later move to Sapulpa and Selby would graduate from Sapulpa High School.

 Selby attended Northeastern State University where he graduated with a Chemistry degree in 1958.
 During his time at NSU he was on an athletic scholarship, but "bombed" as an athlete.
 He also pursued graduate studies at the University of Tulsa in 1960 and 1961.

 Selby's first exposure to pizza was during his time in college.
 He worked two summer jobs in Chicago with a friend to afford his education.
 He had his first bite of pizza at a Chicago drug store in 1956, immediately falling in love with the taste.